 If you are tired of sore fingers and hours of feather plucking at chicken harvesting time, build yourself a drill poultry plucker.
 It’s fast, easy, and cheap to build and it will make quick, painless work of feather plucking.

 13: Table Top Mounted Plucker

-This homemade chicken plucker can be built almost free if you have a few building material scraps on hand and a drill.
+This homemade chicken plucker by barefootones can be built almost free if you have a few building material scraps on hand and a drill.

-This one works like most other drill operated chicken pluckers.
+This one works like most other drill operated chicken pluckers we discussed above.
 It turns a round cylinder covered with rubber chicken finger and you hold the dispatched and scalded chicken against it to remove the feathers.
 The main difference with this one is that it’s mounted on a table top so no one has to hold the drill.